makigas/genshi/docs/pages/layout/wrapper.md

 | lg   | wide      | 1400px    | 1280px        |
 | xl   | ultrawide | 1920px    | 1600px        |

-## Slim mode

-The ultrawide wrapper supports an additional modifier called `GenshiWrapper--slim`.
-If present, the viewport size for the ultrawide layout will be capped at 1280px, like the one used in the wide wrapper.

-The main use case for this is to further limit the width of typography elements, where a larger viewport size may make reading uncomfortable.

 ## Fluid

 Use the fluid variant if you want the element to span the whole browser viewport, but you want to